MohosinMiah/Handle-Nested-JSON-and-CRUD/readme.md

 ## How to test in Postman
 <p> Please click the link and download postmap API resource and test</p>

-<p style="color:red"> Please create a database and configure it application.properties </p>
+<strong> Please create a database and configure it application.properties </strong>
 </hr>
 Happy Coding ...

 ## JSON Structure
 <code>
 {